tfjmp/xanthus/README.md

 In our case, we automatically generate attack scripts using `wget-attack-script-gen.py`.
 `Xanthus` allows users to provide logic to generate scripts or simply provide scripts to run during the experiment.

-## Xanthus

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/xanthus`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ### Installation

 Add this line to your application's Gemfile: